Howard M. Nathan, DHL

 Jacqueline Giuffrida has been with Gift of Life Donor Program since 2003 and has worked with a variety of healthcare professionals to educate them on their role in organ and tissue donation.
 Through her collaboration with hospital leadership and critical care staff, processes have been put into place to improve donation outcomes with a focus on supporting families and increasing the number of organs available for transplant.

-Richard D. Hasz, BS, MFS, CPTC
+Richard D. Hasz, MFS, CPTC

-Lara Moretti, LSW, CT
+Lara Moretti, LSW, FT

 Patricia Mulvania, RN, BSN, CPTC

 Patricia Mulvania has more than 30 years’ experience in the healthcare field, beginning her career by providing emergency patient care in the pre-hospital setting.
 Since, Patti has served in leadership roles in the emergency department, homecare, and hospice arenas.
-She has extensive teaching and leadership experience in both OPO and healthcare fields, and has personally conducted and continues to supervise OPO clinical activity, from initial donor referral through completion of organ recovery.
+She has extensive teaching and leadership experience in both OPO and healthcare fields, and has personally conducted and supervised OPO clinical activity, from initial donor referral through completion of organ recovery.
 Training professionals to compassionately and proficiently lead conversations with potential donor families that result in proactive, informed, and enduring donation decisions is her specialty.

-Gweneth O’Shaughnessy has been with Gift of Life Donor Program since 1996, and is the Director of the Hospital Services Department, where she leads a team of twenty hospital development staff accountable for donation performance in the region’s acute care hospitals.
+Gweneth O’Shaughnessy has been with Gift of Life Donor Program since 1996, and is the VP of the Hospital Services Department, where she leads a team of over twenty hospital development staff accountable for donation performance in the region’s acute care hospitals.
 Gwen has been an invited speaker at both national and international forums and has published numerous abstracts and presentations on the subject of hospital development and donation after circulatory death (DCD).

 Ginny Robertson, BS